decretist/Dissertation/Chapter4/chapter4.md

 Linguists draw a distinction between function words and content words.
-The more frequently a word occurs in a language, the more likely it is to be a function word, and the less likely it is to be a content word.
+The more frequently a word occurs in a language, the more likely it is to be a function word than a content word.
 Function words are words like prepositions and conjunctions.
 Content words are words like adjectives, nouns, and verbs.
 Function words convey meaning by their use in grammatical structure.
-The Latin conjunction "*sed*" does not mean anything by itself, but rather it places two words or grammatical constructs into an adversative relationship with each other.
+The Latin conjunction "*sed*" does not mean anything by itself.
+Rather it places two words or grammatical constructs into an adversative relationship with each other.

-Another way of thinking about the distinction is to note that in a given language, function words constitute a closed class, while content words constitute an open class.
+Another way of thinking about the distinction between function and content words is to note that in a given language, function words constitute a closed class, while content words constitute an open class.
 Language-speaking communities can and do make up new adjectives, nouns, verbs all the time; content words are therefore an open class that can be added to at will.
 But new prepositions and conjunctions are almost never added to a language.
 Their usage changes very slowly over time, if it changes at all, and function words are therefore, for all practical purposes, a closed, finite, class.

 Evidence from experimental psychology suggests that readers, and perhaps also writers, process function words at a subconscious